Hendrikjen/pedigree_programme/README.md

 ## Input requirements
 <details>
 <summary>Pedigree files</summary>
 Pedigree file in this context refers to a file, containing a table with information for each individual in the population per row.
-Since the programme is able to handle gaps (missing parental data), both a complete or partial pedigree can be passed as an argument to calculate relatedness coefficients.
+Since TRACE is able to handle gaps (missing parental data), both a complete or partial pedigree can be passed as an argument to calculate relatedness coefficients.

  - Input file format: .txt (tab-separated)
 - no header